thanhdtran/thanhdtran.github.io/_pages/about.md

   - /home/
 ---

+Hi, I am an Applied Scientist at Amazon Alexa Speech working on Spoken Language Understanding and Speech Recognition.
+My team in based in Pittsburg, PA, USA.
+Before joining Amazon,
-Hi, I am a PhD. student at Worcester Polytechnic Institute, MA, USA.
+I earned my PhD. at Worcester Polytechnic Institute, MA, USA, and B.Eng in Computer Science from HUST, Hanoi, Vietnam.
-My research areas include recommendation systems, and NLP applications.
+During my PhD, I worked on recommendation systems, and NLP applications.

 <!---
 A data-driven personal website